a2z2k26/bumba-voice/docs/CASE_STUDY.md

 Voice interaction in coding environments has historically been challenging.
 While speech-to-text technology enables developers to dictate code and commands, the lack of precise control over when recording starts and stops creates friction.
 Developers need the ability to think, pause, and control the conversation cadence—capabilities that automatic voice activity detection (VAD) alone cannot provide.

-Chatta was born from this need: to create a keyboard-controlled voice interaction system that gives developers full control over conversation timing while maintaining the natural flow of voice communication.
+Bumba Voice was born from this need: to create a keyboard-controlled voice interaction system that gives developers full control over conversation timing while maintaining the natural flow of voice communication.

 ### Vision